- What do I need to know about quitting?

 Smokeless tobacco may also play a role in heart disease and high blood pressure.
 Results from a large American Cancer Society study showed that men who switched from cigarettes to snuff or chewing tobacco had higher death rates from heart disease, stroke, cancer of the mouth and lung, and all causes of death combined than former smokers who stopped using all tobacco products.
 It’s unclear if the heart disease was caused by the smokeless tobacco products in this study.

 The snuff and chewing tobacco products most widely used in the United States have very high levels of cancer-causing agents (carcinogens) called tobacco-specific nitrosamines.
 These carcinogens cause lung cancer in animals, even when injected into their blood.
-There are other kinds of cancer-causing agents in smokeless tobacco, such as benzo[a]pyrene and other polycyclic aromatic carcinogens.
+There are other cancer-causing agents in smokeless tobacco, too, such as benzo[a]pyrene and other polycyclic aromatic carcinogens.
+These carcinogens may be why several types of cancer are linked to use of smokeless tobacco (see above list).

 How do the risks of using smokeless tobacco compare with cigarette smoking?